 - Using drugs or alcohol

 - Compulsive sex

 - Repeatedly checking something (email, texts, door locks)

 The authors make the distinction between emotions and emotional sensations and stress the importance of knowing the difference.
 For their purposes, an emotion is based on a real event in proportional to the happening and shouldn’t be avoided, but experienced and constructively processed.
 An emotional sensation is a feeling based on a deceptive brain message and leads you to act in unhealthy ways.
 It’s like the difference between feeling sad because your pet died and feeling sad because you feel unlovable and like no one cares about you.
 (See blog: What’s The Difference Between Feelings And Emotions)

 Four Steps of Thought Reframing

-In the 1990s, Jeffrey Schwartz, M.D., a research psychiatrist, combined his interest in Buddhist philosophy with his nueroatonomy research and came up with a Four Step method for successfully altering the behavior of persons with obsessive compulsive disorder (OCD).
-The Four Step program has become the established treatment for OCD and has been verified to physically change brains in studies using brain scans.
+In the 1990s, Jeffrey Schwartz, M.D., a research psychiatrist, combined his interest in Buddhist philosophy with his neuroanatomy research and came up with a Four Step method for successfully altering the behavior of persons with obsessive-compulsive disorder (OCD).
+The Four-Step program has become the established treatment for OCD and has been verified to physically change brains in studies using brain scans.

 The good news is that the thought reframing process can be used as a self-treatment to retrain any brain to get rid of mild to moderate unwanted, unhealthy thought patterns and behaviors.
 When symptoms are severe and debilitating, people might not be able to focus their attention enough and would benefit from the method as part of a structured, professional therapy program.